 However, Ski Santa Fe is not only about skiing.
 It is known for its quality instruction and family-oriented services.
 Terrain parks, slopeside lodgings, childcare, and over 200 restaurants with every type of cuisine are here for your attention.

 Where to stay

 The resort is dappled with slopeside lodgings all the way, so you shouldn't worry about your comfort.
-You can also stay in the Downtown of Santa Fe as it usually offers a variety of tourist attractions, and its Central Square is an amazing place to watch the world go by.
+You can also stay in downtown Santa Fe as it usually offers a variety of tourist attractions, and its Central Square is an amazing place to watch the world go by.